 - 1. Save your work. - 2.
-Turn off your computer ensure that the Power indicator is off. - 3.
+Shut down the computer ensure that the Power indicator is off. - 3.
 Remove all cables and peripherals that are connected to the computer. - 4.
 Close the display panel and turn the computer upside down. - 5.
-Slide the battery lock into its unlock ( ) position. - Slide and hold the battery release latch to disengage the battery pack and then lift it up to remove it from the computer.
+Slide the battery lock into its unlock (a) position. - 6.
+Slide and hold the battery release latch to disengage the battery pack and then lift it up to remove it from the computer.